nejec/puppet-aide/README.md

       order   => 3,
     }

-Note: Your custom rule defination needs to be `order` 1, so as to insure its placement at the top, so that rules can then inherit the "MyComplexRule" alias.
+Note: Custom rule declarations need to be placed at `order` 1.

 ### Rules provided as a hash